Father Jan Olowin

 - 1/01/2008 – 8/21/2008: Sabbatical

-Summary of Sexual Abuse Allegations against Father Jan Olowin:
+Summary of Sexual Abuse Allegations against Fr.
+Jan Olowin:

-According to documents reviewed by the Grand Jury, the Diocese of Erie personnel file for Father Jan Olowin contains a 1993 document entitled “Summary of Phone Conversation.”
+Fr.
+Jan Olowin was ordained a priest in 1968, who served in multiple parishes in the Diocese of Erie.
+According to media reports, in 2018, he was named publicly as accused in the PA Grand Jury report.
+It revealed the Diocese of Erie personnel file for Fr.
+Olowin contains a 1993 document entitled “Summary of Phone Conversation.”
 A man contacted the Diocese of Erie to report that a friend was sexually abused by Olowin, who had recently been appointed pastor at St. George.
 The promotion had left the man “disillusioned” given Olowin’s alleged misconduct.
 The caller also discussed the abuse of a second friend on a trip to Mexico.
 According to the caller, the second friend was able to “fight off Olowin’s sexual advances.”

 Olowin currently resides in Peoria, Arizona.
 His name is not included on the Diocese of Erie’s list of credibly accused priests.

 Horowitz Law is a law firm representing victims and survivors of sexual abuse by Catholic priests and other clergy in the Diocese of Erie.
 If you need a lawyer because you were sexually abused by a priest in Pennsylvania, contact our office today.
 Although many years have passed, those abused by Catholic clergy in the Diocese of Erie may have legal options, but filing deadlines will apply so please do not delay in reaching out to us.

 Contact us at (888) 283-9922 or firstname.lastname@example.org to discuss your options today.